RBGE-Herbarium/RBGE-Herbarium.github.io/docs/how-to-guides/how-to-enter-specimen-data.md

 - **Accuracy** – enter the accuracy of the geocoordinate information if known (e.g. <5km from coordinates, 5-20km from corrdinates, > 20km from coodrindates, GPS accuracy, no information).
 - **Certainty** – enter the certainty of the geocoordinate information (e.g. Certain, etc.).

-### How to enter Description, Number of Duplicates and additional Remarks to the Collection Object record
+### How to enter Description, Number of Duplicates, Associated Material and additional Remarks to the Collection Object record

 The Description and Number of Duplicates form part of the Collection Object information.
 These are positioned on the form after the Determinations and Collecting Event information